Mortgage Loans

 CONVENTIONAL FIXED-RATE

-- Up to 97% financing.
+- Low down payment requirement.
+Up to 97% financing.

-- Fixed-rate loan throughout the term.
+- Fixed rate.
+Fixed-rate loan throughout the term.

-- Choose loan term of 10, 15, 20 or 30 years.
+- Choice of loan term.
+Choose loan term of 10, 15, 20 or 30 years.

 - No application fees.